 The department has eight student computing laboratories for teaching, general computing and final year projects.
 These computing laboratories have more than 300 fast PCs, including 98 Intel Pentium IV / Pentium D PCs, 248 Intel Core 2 Duo PCs and 11 Apple iMacs.
 These PCs are installed with Microsoft Windows XP, Windows 7, and Linux operating systems.
 They run a versatile set of software, including Microsoft Office, Microsoft Visual Studio, Microsoft .NET Framework, Microsoft Internet Explorer, Mozilla Firefox, Adobe Acrobat, CSIM 19, MATLAB, Oxygen XML Editor, NetBeans IDE, NJStar Communicator Chinese System, IBM Rational Software Modeler, Sun JDK, Tomcat server and various language compilers.
-The department also has two Microsoft XBox 360 for game programming.
+The department also has five Microsoft XBox 360 for game programming.
 All of these student computing laboratories are open 7 x 24.
-In addition, each staff member and tutor is allocated an Intel Core 2 Duo / Pentium D PC in his/her office.
+In addition, each full-time research postgraduate student or tutor is allocated an Intel Core i5-3570 PC in his/her office.
 All of the computers are connected to the departmental Gigabit Ethernet backbone, which is connected to the Internet via the University Campus Network.

 Students can also use the computing facilities provided by Faculty of Engineering, Computer Centre and Main Library.